A Local Market Rooted in Kaʻū

 Vendor Coordinator

-This market creates opportunities for farmers, makers, and small businesses in Kaʻū, while welcoming visitors to experience the area in a respectful way.
-It’s a space where people can learn about the land, the culture, and the stories behind what’s grown and made here.
+Creating opportunities for farmers, makers, and small businesses in Kaʻū, we also welcome visitors to experience a space where people can learn about the land, the culture, and the stories behind what’s grown and made here.

 This market is a place where: